 Rapidly rising drug prices have caught the attention of health care leaders, who are calling for drug pricing policy reform.
 What can California do to address this problem?

 When the Price Is Not Right: State Options on Prescription Drug Pricing (971 K)

-In 2013, more than 3 million patients with hepatitis C in the US heard the good news about Gilead Sciences' effective new drug Sovaldi.
+In 2013, more than three million patients with hepatitis C in the US heard the good news about Gilead Sciences' effective new drug Sovaldi.
 The bad news: It cost $84,000 for one three-month course of treatment.
-Such exorbitant prescription drug price tags have caught the attention of health policy leaders who are currently working toward drug pricing reform.
+Such exorbitant prescription drug price tags have caught the attention of health policy leaders who are working toward drug pricing reform.
 But they struggle to balance concerns about preserving affordability while assuring support for innovative prescription drug research.